 2. Is my grandchild already a benefactor in my estate?

-With no will and no trust, your spouse and your children would be the first considered in probate court.
-The will, on the other hand, allows you to be the decider.
+If you were to die with no will and no trust, your spouse and your children would be the first considered in probate court.
+Your grandchildren would not automatically be provided for.
+Your will, on the other hand, allows you to be the decider.
 If you want a say in the process, then consider some estate planning options such as a will or trust.

 3. What options do I have to establish a legal role in my grandchild’s life?